 Historic Knoxville High School - Retirement living at its finest

-The museum will honor the old high school, whose alumni association is enthusiastic and whose history includes such well-known graduates as actress Patricia Neal, actor John Cullum, and author James Agee.
+The museum honors the old high school, whose alumni association is enthusiastic and whose history includes such well-known graduates as actress Patricia Neal, actor John Cullum, and author James Agee.
 It will offer rotating exhibits curated by the association.
 “We plan to utilize the outdoor spaces to include regular art activities for the public around the school’s famous Doughboy Statue, dedicated in 1922 to honor World War I veterans.
 It’s important to us that our restoration activities add to the richness of the living experience of our residents,” Dover says.

 The Classical Revival-style building is on the National Register of Historic Places, which means that there are stringent guidelines for restoration that have been followed to the letter.
 “Knox Heritage has been a great help to us when it comes to these projects,” Dover says.
 “They deal with the historic preservation offices at the federal and state levels on a day-to-day basis, and we rely on their expertise.”

 The building, which has not been used as a school since 1951, has remained occupied by the Knoxville Board of Education and is in sound structural shape.
 Dover’s two main areas of focus have been the historic preservation and bringing the building up to LEED environmental standards.
 Dover has locally sourced labor and materials to cut the building’s carbon footprint.
 “We have repurposed whatever original materials we can from the building, like marble and wood, in unique ways rather than throwing them away,” he says.